siemisx/Analyzing-Japanaese/README.md

 - Fugashi: A Python wrapper with Cython components for the widely used MeCab model, utilizing Conditional Random Fields.

 ## Structure
-comparison: .py files for comparing morphological analyzers <br />
+comparison: .py files for comparing morphological analyzers, processing the gold corpus, and the evaluation <br />
 results: .txt files of tokenization and pos discrepencies, .pkl dicts used for evaluation

 ## Kyoto Web Document Leads Corpus